Proudly Serving NC, SC & GA Including - Columbia, Greenville, Augusta, Charlotte and Charleston

 Each of our foundation repair products complies with the strictest industry standards and has been tried and tested by more than 100 major structural repair contractors throughout North America.
 With each installation, we include a written manufacturer's warranty, as well as our own in-house performance warranty.

 We'd like to meet with you to explain how our products can solve your unique structural issue.
 To prepare a free foundation repair quote, we inspect your damaged areas, identify the causes, and create a written proposal that outlines all work to be done.
-If you live in South Carolina and would like to schedule your free inspection and quote, call or e-mail us today!
-We proudly offer our services and products in Columbia, Florence, Sumter, Greer, Simpsonville, Spartanburg, Greenville, Mount Pleasant, Chapin, Lexington, and all surrounding cities and towns.
+If you live in South Carolina, North Carolina and Georgia and would like to schedule your free inspection and quote, call or e-mail us today!
+We proudly offer our services and products in Charleston, Columbia, Augusta, Greenville, Concord, Mount Pleasant, Greer, Simpsonville, Spartanburg, and all surrounding cities and towns.

 Our Foundation Products

 Crawl Space Jack Posts

 At Cantey Foundation Specialists, we have exclusive access to Supportworks' industry-leading structural repair products in our South Carolina, North Carolina and Georgia service area.

 Supportworks is the only manufacturer that maintains an in-house staff of both structural and geotechnical engineers.
 These experts focus on product design and quality, while also providing technical support to other engineers, architects, building departments, and general contractors in the field.

 To help you decide if our products are the best ones for you, we offer free on-site inspections and consultations.
 We'll help you learn what caused your unique foundation problem, which options are best for repairing the problem, and what measures will prevent future issues.
 To schedule your free structural repair quote, call or e-mail us today!

 We're proud to serve Charleston, Columbia, Charlotte, nearby localities such as Chapin, Lexington, Easley, Huntersville, Summerville, and the surrounding areas.